Frequently Asked Questions

 Candidates must hold a recent PhD degree that is awarded within the previous 5 years or received before starting work at the HSE in one of the aforementioned disciplines by an international research university and have been assessed by external reviewers as having a potential to pursue research that is publishable in the top peer-reviewed journals.
 Teaching experience at leading foreign universities is desirable.
 Knowledge of Russian is not required as teaching is done in English.

 Who can apply for an academic tenure-track position at the HSE?

 The HSE welcomes international applicants who have completed a PhD in relevant fields within the last five years by the date of employment.
 We also accept applications from the candidates who are close to getting their PhD, but to be able to start a contract with the HSE, the candidate should have the PhD certificate in hand by the starting date of employment at the HSE.
 Tenure-track positions are only available on a full-time, residential basis.

 What are the application steps and employment procedures?

-Within the timeframe indicated in the employment advertisement, the applicant should provide a CV, a statement of research interest and a recent research paper through an open call on the IRI web site via online application form (apply now).
+Within the timeframe indicated in the employment advertisement, the applicant should provide a CV, a statement of research interest and a recent research paper through an open call on the IRI web site via online application form.
 At least two letters of recommendation should be sent directly to the attention of the Review Committee at International Faculty Recruitment firstname.lastname@example.org.
 After the deadline, review committees consider and evaluate each application package on the basis of academic appointability, research potential, and its match to each HSE faculty’s area of research interests and academic environment.
 After careful review and a Skype pre-interview, shortlisted candidates are invited for flyouts at the HSE in Moscow - more precisely, for an interview, meeting faculty members, and a seminar presentation.